intel/intel-ethernet-operator/docs/intel-ethernet-operator-release-notes.md

   - The operator handles the traffic flow configuration of Intel® Ethernet Network Adapter E810 Series.

 # Changes to Existing Features

+***v0.0.2***

+- Any update of DDP packages causes node reboot
+- DCF Tool has been updated v21.08 -> v21.11
+- Proxy configuration for FWDDP Daemon app has been added
+- Updated documentation for CRDs (EthernetClusterConfig, EthernetNodeConfig)
+- Replicas of Controller Manager are now distributed accross a cluster
+- EthernetClusterConfig.DrainSkip flag has been removed, IEO detects cluster type automatically and decides if drain is needed.

 ***v0.0.1***